bcoover/Outlook-Power-Hour-Code-Samples/README.md

 Outlook-Power-Hour-Code-Samples
 ===================================================

+>**Note:**  We will be removing this sample from the site on November 30, 2016.
+If you’d like to keep a copy of this sample for your own reference, please download or clone the repo.

 These code samples are from the Outlook Power Hour sessions run at various conferences highlighting the power of Office Developer Platform.

 Related Sessions